abeldekat/lazyflex.nvim/README.md

 ## Features

 1. Enable/disable multiple plugins by keyword from one central location.
-2. Define and use presets for your own configuration, optionally using a plugin container.
+2. Define and use presets for your own configuration, optionally using a plugin container like **LazyVim**.
 3. Has presets for each plugin module in [**LazyVim**](https://github.com/LazyVim/LazyVim).
 4. Has options to skip loading the configuration modules **LazyVim** provides.
 5. Easier troubleshooting without modifying any configuration.